HarmoWatch/ngx-redux-core/docs/decorators/redux-select.md

 )
 ```

-The decorator expects two arguments, whereby the second argument only has to be given, when you use a relative selector.
+The decorator expects two arguments, but the second argument is only mandatory, if you use a relative selector.
-The following examples should illustrate the usage very well.
+The following examples illustrate this:

-## Using a relative selector
+## Using a relative selector, second argument needed

 ```ts
 class SomeClass {